hampel/envroute/README.md

 **Note** - DO NOT change the namespace for your Laravel Framework - this package assumes that the base classes will be found in the default `App` namespace.

+To use the service provider loader, you will need to first add the EnvRoute service provider to your Laravel framework installation.
+Open your Laravel config file `config/app.php` and add the following service providers in the `$providers` array:

+    :::php
+    "providers" => array(

+        ...

+    	'EnvRoute\EnvRouteServiceProvider',

+    ),

+Next, publish the EnvRoute configuration:

+    :::bash
+    $ php artisan vendor:publish

+Follow the instructions in the usage section for how to configure EnvRoute to work with your packages.

 Usage
 -----

+### Routes ###

 The EnvRoute package changes the default environment detection mechanism for Laravel 5, from on the base route called.